 What type of part-time job can I get?

 Careers are here to help you find part-time jobs, whether they be on campus, in the local community or further afield, we are here to support you.
 Use the sections below to help you to find a job that’s perfect for you.

 Edge Hill recommends students work no more than 16-20 hours per week in order to achieve a good balance between your studies and other commitments, including a part-time job.
 If you are currently working part-time and struggling to manage your time, you may benefit from speaking to a member of Careers team, book an appointment.

 Where can I look for a part-time job?

 Our Careers Portal advertises many different types of opportunities, including part-time roles suitable for students.
 Many employers advertise part-time roles suitable for students on our Careers Portal.
 Roles include hospitality and catering positions in hotels, restaurant and bar work, support roles within the community, customer service and retail opportunities, warehouse work and office and admin roles within HR companies and solicitors to name a few.

 Use the link and login with your normal Edge Hill details to search the part-time jobs currently on offer.Search for part-time jobs

 There are various opportunities to work on campus.
 Most of these opportunities are advertised from September until mid-October, giving all students the chance to apply.
 Roles include Student Guides and Ambassadors, roles within the Edge Hill Students’ Union or even working with Edge Hill Sport.

 Our Employment Advisers are here to help you with your CV and applications.
-You can submit your CV or application for feedback via our CV and Application Review Tool or you can book a Getting Started with CVs appointment.
+You can submit your CV or application for feedback via our Ask a Question tool or you can book a Getting Started with CVs appointment.